Getting the first savings account

 - They are FAST in most cases.

 - Thai Person can get financing with zero down payment.
-And can approve a financing in 1 hour!

 - Interest rate also quite lower!